xdoko01/pgRPG/README.md

 ## Dev Log - some years missing

+### 2026-03-03 ClaudeCode used for fixing and adding the missing JSON schemas for the example_game + optimizing event_manager
+  - ClaudeCode Pro used for generation of missing JSON schemas (tedious manual work)
+  - ClaudeCode Pro used for improving of the performance of the `event_manager`.
+Suggested using of collections `dequeue` structure instead of simple `list`.
+The original time complexity was O(n) with the list.
+Was reduced to O(1) with the `dequeue`.

 ### 2026-02-17 PyRPG renamed to PgRPG to be able to upload on PIP + upload to PIP
   - PyRPG name was already taken, hence all references to pyRPG were substituted to PgRPG